Khambhāt: Geography and Climate

-Khambhat has warm and humid climate.
+Khambhāt has warm and humid climate.
 It is located on the plains.
-The land on which Khambhat sits is the silt deposited by the Mahi River, so Khambhat has very fertile, wet coastal alluvial soil.
+The land on which Khambhāt sits is the silt deposited by the Mahi River, so Khambhāt has very fertile, wet coastal alluvial soil.
 The area south of Khambhat is muddy wetlands and then coast line comes.
 Normally April to June is summer.
 From July, it rains until September.
 It has a muggy climate for most of the year except winters.
 Sometimes Khambhat receives heavy rain, and surrounding areas get affected from floods in the Mahi River.
 Mid November to January is winter, which results in essentially mild cold during the nights and early mornings with warm noons.
 Maximum average temperatures are 25 to 30 C and minimum average temperatures are 10 to 12 C. Summer average maxima are 38 C and minima around 22 C. In summer, high winds are common.
 Khambhat coast's tides are among the highest in the world at up to 35 feet.